• Home

 As you’ll see in my video tutorial, I did end up painting the outside of the vase as well.
 (I get impatient sometimes!)

-This will result in a more matte finish, as opposed to shiny.
+This will result in a more matte finish, as opposed to a shiny one.
 However, I liked the coverage I achieved by painting both sides.

 The Final Look

-I ended up creating my DIY mercury glass vase for an Easter vignette, and I’m so pleased with how it adds just a touch of sparkle.
+I created my DIY mercury glass vase for an Easter vignette, and I’m so pleased with how it adds just a touch of sparkle.
 Every scene could use some sparkle, right?

 In a related post, I’ll share the tutorial on making your own DIY decoupage Easter eggs and the mason jar bunny you see above.